justinmeiners/lc3-vm/README.md

 There is both a C and a C++ version.
 The C version is easiest to use.
 The C++ version uses an experimental table method for generating instructions.
 This method is thanks to [Bisqwit](https://github.com/bisqwit) and his [video](https://www.youtube.com/watch?v=QIUVSD3yqqE) on NES emulation.

+There are two versions included in the project:

 **C** - This version focusess on readablity.
 If you want to learn how LC3 works this is the one to use.

 **CPP** - The goal of this one is minimalism.
 It uses a unique techinque to generate instructions at compile time.